Chiricahua National Monument: Geology

 Located approximately 36 mi southeast of Willcox, Arizona, the monument preserves the remains of an immense volcanic eruption that shook the region about 27 million years ago.
 The thick, white-hot ash spewed forth from the nearby Turkey Creek Caldera, cooled and hardened into rhyolitic tuff, laying down almost 2000 ft of highly siliceous, dark volcanic ash and pumice.
 The volcanic material eventually eroded into the natural rock formations of the present monument.

 History

 President Calvin Coolidge established the national monument with the Antiquities Act on April 18, 1924.
 It was expanded by President Franklin Roosevelt on June 10, 1938.

-Missing naturalist
+Missing ranger

 On January 13, 1980, Paul Fugate, a National Park Service naturalist and law enforcement ranger, disappeared after leaving the monument headquarters while in uniform, to check trails leading to the recently acquired Faraway Ranch.
 An acquaintance claimed to have seen him later that afternoon, slumped between two men in a pickup truck.
 Despite an extensive search of the rugged 17 sqmi monument area by authorities and search and rescue teams, no trace of him has been found.